capnproto/pycapnp/docs/quickstart.rst

     request.expression.literal = 123
     eval_promise = request.send()

-This creates a request for the method named 'evaluate', sets `expression.literal` in that calls parameters to 123, and then sends the request and returns a promise (all non-blocking).
+This creates a request for the method named 'evaluate', sets `expression.literal` in that call's parameters to 123, and then sends the request and returns a promise (all non-blocking).

 The shorter syntax for calling methods is::